PoeBlu/buffer_overflow_howto/README.md

 ### Windows x86 Edition
 #### Learn by Doing!

-For PWKers and aspiring pentesters, I've created a walkthrough of how to perform a stack-based buffer overflow against a vulnerable program, Seatttle Lab Mail 5.5.
+For PWKers and aspiring pentesters, I've created a walkthrough of how to perform a stack-based buffer overflow exploit against a vulnerable program, Seattle Lab Mail 5.5.

 #### Requirements
 * Windows VM (Win10)